-The Cortez is undoubtedly one of the most talked about restaurants in both the Triangle and the Southeast right now.
+The Cortez is undoubtedly one of the most talked about restaurants in North Carolina and the Southeast right now.
 The dynamic duo of Chef Oscar Diaz and Creative Director Charlie Ibarra have been putting in work since day one to craft this tropically chill seafood-focused restaurant in Raleigh.
 Chef Oscar was featured in our Hottest Chefs of the Triangle Calendar, but I was embarrassed to admit I hadn’t checked out his restaurant after it opened and before I moved to Korea.
 With my reputation (ha!) at stake, I made sure to check it out while I was home a few months ago.

 We ordered many dishes to sample a bit of everything, as well as were treated by several plates sent out by Chef Oscar.
 While the menu leans heavily towards seafaring offerings, there are many specials and land options sure to fit your taste preference and/or food allergy needs.